0xVolodya/audits/README.md

 # 0xVolodya audit reports

-this repo holds a selection of recent auditing projects i've done that can be shared publicly.
+This repo holds a selection of recent auditing projects i've done that can be shared publicly.

-### past audits
+### Past audits

 | protocol                                   | info | place                                                                                                        | report                          |
 |--------------------------------------------| ---- |--------------------------------------------------------------------------------------------------------------|---------------------------------|